 The following broad community mitigation strategies are essential for limiting the risk of spread of COVID-19:

 - Teach and reinforce proper hygiene and respiratory etiquette

 - Teach and reinforce use of face coverings

-- Offer supplies: soap, sanitizer, and disinfectant wipes to support proper hygiene
+- Offer supplies such as soap to support proper hygiene

 - Post signage that promotes the prevention of the spread of COVID-19

 - Increase cleaning and disinfection of common and high-touch surfaces and areas

 - Hold in person and virtual meetings